Across the Wide Missouri (film): Plot

-In the 1830s in the Rocky Mountains, fur trapper Flint Mitchell meets at the summer "rendezvous" with other mountain men, cashing in his furs, drinking, and enjoying contests among his friends.
-He organizes a hunting "brigade" into the beaver-rich Blackfoot territory, buying horses and recruiting trappers, despite protests from his Scottish friend and former trading partner, Brecan, who lives among the Blackfoot and warns him that the land belongs to them.
+In the 1830s in the Rocky Mountains, fur trapper Flint Mitchell meets with other mountain men, selling his furs, drinking and enjoying contests with his friends.
+He organizes a hunting brigade into the beaver-rich Blackfoot territory, buying horses and recruiting trappers, despite protests from his Scottish friend and former trading partner Brecan, who lives among the Blackfoot and warns him that the land belongs to them.
 Flint outbids Brecan for Kamiah, the granddaughter of Blackfoot medicine man Bear Ghost and adopted daughter of a Nez Perce chief, Looking Glass.
-Brecan wants to return her to the Blackfoot, to promote peace between the tribes, while Flint wants to marry Kamiah and ensure the brigade's safety.
+Brecan wants to return her to the Blackfoot to promote peace between the tribes, while Flint wants to marry Kamiah and ensure the brigade's safety.

-Pierre, a French Canadian trapper, and Captain Humberstone Lyon, another Scotsman, who fought in the Battle of Waterloo, join Flint on the dangerous expedition.
-Kamiah successfully guides Flint and his men on their trek through the high passes filled with crippling snow drifts, and delivers them to the Blackfoot territory, where they build a stockade.
+French Canadian trapper Pierre and Scotch captain Humberstone Lyon, who fought in the Battle of Waterloo, join Flint on the dangerous expedition.
+Kamiah successfully guides Flint and his men on their trek through the high passes filled with crippling snow drifts and delivers them to the Blackfoot territory, where they build a stockade.
 Flint narrowly escapes capture and death at the hands of Ironshirt, a young Blackfoot prince and war chief, who kills Baptiste DuNord, one of Flint's best trappers.
-Ironshirt steals the brigade's horses, but Flint impresses Bear Ghost, who orders them returned.
+Ironshirt steals the brigade's horses, but Flint impresses Bear Ghost, who orders them to be returned.

-Though he marries Kamiah for reasons other than love and cannot speak her language, Flint falls in love with her.
-As Flint and Kamiah grow closer, Flint and Bear Ghost become good friends.
+Although he marries Kamiah for reasons other than love and cannot speak her language, Flint falls in love with her.
+As Flint and Kamiah grow closer, Flint and Bear Ghost become close friends.
 Bear Ghost prevents Ironshirt from harming Flint and his men, but catastrophe strikes when Roy DuNord, another of Flint's men, kills Bear Ghost to avenge his brother's death.
-Although Brecan kills Roy, and Flint sinks into a grieving depression over the death of Bear Ghost, Ironshirt succeeds Bear Ghost as chief and resumes his campaign to drive the white trappers out of his country.
+Although Brecan kills Roy and Flint grieves over the death of Bear Ghost, Ironshirt succeeds Bear Ghost as chief and resumes his campaign to drive the trappers out of his country.

-In the spring, Kamiah gives birth to a boy, Chip.
-On the way to the rendezvous, the brigade is attacked by a large war party under Ironshirt, and Kamiah is killed.
-With Chip strapped to its back, Kamiah's horse bolts during the attack and is chased by Ironshirt, who is intent on killing the boy.
-Flint manages to kill Ironshirt, however, and rescue his son.
-As the years pass, Flint takes Chip to live in the Blackfoot camp, where, Flint believes, Kamiah would have wanted him.
-Although Flint intends to have the boy formally educated in the East, Chip persuades him year after year to postpone his schooling, and he learns the ways of the mountains from his father.
+In the spring, Kamiah gives birth to a boy named Chip.
+The brigade is attacked by a large war party led by Ironshirt, and Kamiah is killed.
+With Chip strapped to its back, Kamiah's horse bolts during the attack and is chased by Ironshirt, who is intent on killing Chip.
+Flint manages to kill Ironshirt and rescue his son.

+As the years pass, Flint takes Chip to live in the Blackfoot camp, where he believes that Kamiah would have wanted him.
+Although Flint intends to have Chip formally educated in the East, Chip persuades him each year to postpone his schooling, and he learns the ways of the mountains from his father.